railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

-:python_applicable: Python Code, text
+:ref_tax_sign: Tax Code Sign, float

+    *Usually 1 or -1.*

 :applicable_type: Applicable Type, selection, required

-    *If not applicable (computed through a Python code), the tax do not appears on the invoice.*
+    *If not applicable (computed through a Python code), the tax won't appear on the invoice.*